Giannis-less Bucks Stun The Suns Behind Lillards Big Game - UrduPoint

 Jayson Tatum also had 30 points for Boston, who improved the NBA's best record to 53-14 with a fifth consecutive triumph while NBA-worst Washington fell to 11-57.

-French rookie Victor Wembanyama had game-highs of 33 points, 16 rebounds and seven blocks plus seven assists to power host San Antonio's 122-115 overtime victory over Brooklyn.

-Paolo Banchero scored 29 points to lead host Orlando over Toronto 111-96 while Dejounte Murray's 21 points led Atlanta's 110-93 victory at the Los Angeles Clippers.
+French rookie Victor Wembanyama had game-highs of 33 points, 16 rebounds and seven blocks plus seven assists to power host San Antonio's 122-115 overtime victory over Brooklyn while Paolo Banchero scored 29 points to lead host Orlando over Toronto 111-96.

 Recent Stories